SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

   vegdist(binary=F, method = "bray") -> dist
 {% endhighlight %}

+#### Ordination

-#### run PCoA ordination on the generated distance
+run PCoA ordination on the generated distance
 {% highlight r %}
 ord <- ordinate(data_rare,"PCoA",dist)
 {% endhighlight %}

-#### samples coordinate on the PCoA vecotrs are stored in but plot_ordination can make use of ord object easily
+Samples coordinate on the PCoA vecotrs are stored in but plot_ordination can make use of ord object easily
 {% highlight r %}
 ord$vectors
 {% endhighlight %}